deeplearninc/relaax/docs/Environments.md

 It also use specific wrapper for any Gym environment, which is located there `APP_NAME/environment/gym_env.py`
 It allows to setup given Gym environment by some options at your `app.yaml` file:
-Please find sample of configuration to run experiments with OpenAI Gym there:
 ```yaml
 environment:
   run: python environment/training.py  # path to gym's wrapper to run